LibreBooking/app/doc/INSTALLATION.md

 ## Application Deployment to Server

+Unzip the archived distribution and execute `composer install` (after installing [composer](https://getcomposer.org/doc/00-intro.md)) in the extraction directory to download dependencies to the `vendor` folder.
-Unzip the archived distribution to your webserver's document root.
+Move the contents of the directory to your webserver's document root.
-Or If you don't have direct access to your document root or use hosting service, then transfer the extracted directory to your web server's document root using FTP or [WinSCP](https://winscp.net/).
+If you don't have direct access to your document root or use hosting service, then transfer the directory to your web server's document root using FTP or [WinSCP](https://winscp.net/).

 Copy `/config/config.dist.php` to `/config/config.php` and adjust the settings for your environment.